AbiruzzamanMolla/MyBio/README.md

 ## MyBio

-MyBio is my first test Android Application which is Based in Onsen UI .
+MyBio is my first test Android Application which is Based in Onsen UI(HTML5) .
 To [Download](mybio.cordova.crosswalk.arm.201705191128.apk) go here and check it out.

 ## Installation